justnonamenoname/lt/readme.md

 Since the brain determines the informational part of phenomenal consciousness, it is possible to establish informational correspondence.
 Qualia is energy in a quantum state's informational state.
 Since the quantum state is formed gradually, while a frame of phenomenal consciousness is triggered by the collapse, this provides grounds to assume that a qualia-object may exist independently as an integrated structure.
-There should be no modification of information between the quantum state and the lifeticle, since it is the brain that tunes qualia and it cannot tune beyond the quantum level.
+There should be no modification of information between the quantum state and the lt, since it is the brain that tunes qualia and it cannot tune beyond the quantum level.
 At the same time, information alone could not create pain/negative/positive qualia; it must be defined by opposites.
 The strength of pain must depend on the number of signals and energy, otherwise any level of pain could be set by just a parameter.
 One might imagine pain as antimatter, but this does not happen in the brain and there is no option without an opposite.